westc/lupajs/README.md

 Once you have created a Google Sheet with the aforementioned columns and you have put data in it you will then need to publish the sheet to the web.
 You can accomplish this by doing the following:

 1. Go to `File` > `Share` > `Publish to web`
-2. In the `Publish to the web` modal do the following:
+1. In the `Publish to the web` modal do the following:

-    a.
-Select the sheet which contains the search engine records.
+    1. Select the sheet which contains the search engine records.
         ![](/README-images/publish%20to%20the%20web%20-%20select%20sheet.png)

-    b.
-Click the green `Publish` button.
+    1. Click the green `Publish` button.
         ![](/README-images/publish%20to%20the%20web%20-%20green%20publish%20button.png)

-    c.
-Confirm that you want to publish the selected sheet to the web.
+    1. Confirm that you want to publish the selected sheet to the web.
         ![](/README-images/prompt%20-%20confirm%20publishing%20sheet.png)

-    d.
-Copy the produced URL corresponding to your newly published sheet.
+    1. Copy the produced URL corresponding to your newly published sheet.
         ![](/README-images/publish%20to%20the%20web%20-%20copy%20url%20of%20sheet.png)

 ## Continued Development of LupaJS